uspgamedev/luasteam/docs/networkingSockets.rst

 .. function:: networkingSockets.connectP2P()

     :param uint64 steamID: The steamID of the remote host to connect to.
-Use :func:`Steam.extra.parseUint64('12345abcded')` to parse a steamID string
+Get it from :func:`Steam.user.getSteamID()` or convert a string with :func:`Steam.extra.parseUint64`.
     :param integer virtualPort: The virtual port to connect to on the server.
     :param table options: Table with key value pairs to override default SteamNetworkingSockets options.
 See the config section at the bottom for possible values
     :returns: (`int`) a connection id